 Formula 1 cars are among the fastest race cars in the world, although there are a lot of metrics to measure this by.
 You could look at it in terms of 0-60 acceleration, cornering speed, braking speed, or top speed.
 Often, top speed is the main thing people consider when trying to find out what's fastest.

-Today, we'll be talking about everything you wanted to know about F1 cars and their top speeds, including how they're able to achieve these speeds and how F1 cars stack up against other types of race cars in this regard.
+Today, we'll be talking about everything you wanted to know about F1 cars and their top speeds, including how they can achieve these speeds and how F1 cars stack up against other types of race cars in this regard.

-As we've mentioned, the fastest speed that you'll usually see in a Grand Prix is about 220 mph.
-However, there have been instances where F1 cars have been driven considerably faster than this.
+As we've mentioned, the fastest speed you'll usually see in a Grand Prix is about 220 mph.
+However, there have been instances where F1 cars have been driven considerably quicker than this.

-The highest top speed ever recorded during a race was in 2016 when Valtteri Bottas managed to hit 231 mph (372 kph) while driving for Williams.
+The highest top speed ever recorded during a race was in 2016 when Valtteri Bottas hit 231 mph (372 kph) while driving for Williams.
 However, the actual highest recorded top speed for an F1 car is 246 mph (397 kph).
-This was done by Honda F1 team at the famous Bonneville Salt Flats in 2006.
+The Honda F1 team did this at the famous Bonneville Salt Flats in 2006.

-It's up for debate whether the Honda record really counts, though; the Honda RA106 that was used to set the record was modified in several ways that would have prevented it from competing in an actual Grand Prix.
+It's up for debate whether the Honda record counts; the Honda RA106 used to set the record was modified in several ways that would have prevented it from competing in an actual Grand Prix.

-In addition to all of the performance modifications, the team that broke the record in the Honda also took the car to the Bonneville Salt Flats, which gave them a 12-mile long straightaway with which to attempt the record.
-During normal driving circumstances with an F1 car set up for normal racing conditions, this top speed would have never been possible.
+In addition to all of the performance modifications, the team that broke the record in the Honda also took the car to the Bonneville Salt Flats, giving them a 12-mile long straightaway to attempt the record.
+This top speed would have never been possible during normal driving circumstances with an F1 car set up for normal racing conditions.

 In any case, top speed generally isn't the main metric that decides which F1 car is the "fastest"; usually, cars are deemed faster or slower based on their average lap times, which are more relevant to the actual racing success of the car anyways.

 A large part of how an F1 can hit the speeds that it does is, of course, its engine.
-Modern F1 cars actually have pretty small engines, compared to other race cars (and even all other cars in general).
-Since 2014, all F1 cars have used a 1.6-liter turbocharged V6; despite their small size, these engines can make over 1,000 hp depending on how they're setup.
+Modern F1 cars actually have pretty small engines compared to other race cars (and even all other cars in general).
+Since 2014, all F1 cars have used a 1.6-liter turbocharged V6; despite their small size, these engines can make over 1,000 hp depending on their setup.

 It's all about the dimensions and the design of the engine.
 F1 engines have a very large bore/stroke ratio, meaning the width of the cylinder is wider than the distance the piston has to travel within it.

-Put simply, this means that the pistons in an F1 engine don't have to travel as far to complete a stroke, which in turn means that F1 engines can rev way faster than other race car engines.
-The downside to this is that F1 engines can't really produce that much torque, but since the cars are already so light this isn't a big deal.
+Put simply; this means that the pistons in an F1 engine don't have to travel as far to complete a stroke, which means that F1 engines can rev way faster than other race car engines.
+The downside to this is that F1 engines can't really produce that much torque, but since the cars are already so light, this isn't a big deal.
 The newer hybrid cars do, however, have more torque than the old naturally aspirated cars of the pre-2014 era.